mpeeples2008/ArchNetSci/_book/index.md

 #> [1] 0.7259993
 ```

 As this example shows, once a package is loaded using the `library()` function, there is nothing special about using external functions.
-They are called at the console just like built-in functions.
+They are called at the Console just like built-in functions.
 There is, however, one additional consideration.
 Since there are so many packages and they are created by so many people, sometimes two packages will use the same function name.
 For example, the `igraph` and `sna` packages both use the function name `degree()` for degree centrality.
 If both packages are initialized in R, how will R know which one to use?
 The solution for this is to use the package name directly in the function call like this:

 ```r